ADP-3D

 Solving Inverse Problems in Protein Space using Diffusion-Based Priors

 ADP-3D (Atomic Denoising Prior for 3D reconstruction) is a framework that conditions a diffusion model in protein space with any observations for which the measurement process can be physically modeled.
 Inspired from plug-n-play, ADP-3D demonstrates versatility in solving inverse problems in protein space with a pretrained diffusion model as a learned prior.
 It outperforms existing posterior sampling methods at reconstructing full protein structures from partial structures.
 It shows that a protein diffusion model can be guided to perform atomic model refinement in simulated cryo-EM density maps and that it can be conditioned on a sparse distance matrix.
-For more details, please read the preprint (Levy et al., 2024) and visit the project page.
+For more details, please visit the project page.

 GitHub Repository